SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/west.cloud.rst

 Compute Node Configuration
 --------------------------

-On an instance launched from the head node image remove the installation of the :ref:`SalishSeaTools` and :ref:`SalishSeaCmdProcessor` as editable user packages and the :file:`$HOME/.local/bin/`:
+On an instance launched from the head node image remove the installation of the :ref:`SalishSeaToolsPackage` and :ref:`SalishSeaCmdProcessor` as editable user packages and the :file:`$HOME/.local/bin/`:

 .. code-block:: bash